xoofx/xoofx.github.io/resume.md

 I love to work on complex systems, improve their designs, empower the users and bring a strong technical leadership to a team.

-When working on a project, I particularly care about direction, performance, extensibility, maintainability, simplicity and usability.
+When working on a project, I particularly care about direction, performance, quality, extensibility, maintainability, simplicity and usability.

 I'm currently working on developing a product to empower developers and apps development.